maarten-pennings/howto/C64strings/readme.md

 The corresponding bytes in the memory dump are outlined with the same colors.

 Note that the variable name of `AA$` is encoded as 65 65 36, so plain ASCII.
-Note also that the variable content of `AA$` is encoded as 70 73 78 68 77 69, so also plain ASCII.
+Note also that the variable _content_ of `AA$` is encoded as 70 73 78 68 77 69, so also plain ASCII.
 There is no terminating zero byte.
-You simply can not type a string literal in C64 basic with a quote `"`.

-We have annotated the hex dump below.
+We have copied and annotated the hex dump below.
 The program ends at 0x0826 with 00 00; no more next line.
-What is interesting is that _after that the basic variables start - if the program has run.
+What is interesting is that _after_ that the basic variables start - if the program has run.

 ```
 0800 0                       <start>